rarezhang/sorting_algorithms/README.md

     + Average performance: O(n+k)
     + Worst-case space complexity: О(n*k)

+## counting sort
+- an integer sorting algorithm. works by counting the number of objects having distinct key values (kind of hashing).
+Then doing some arithmetic to calculate the position of each object in the output sequence.
+- For problem instances in which the maximum key value is significantly smaller than the number of items, counting sort can be highly space-efficient, as the only storage it uses other than its input and output arrays is the Count array which uses space O(k).

+## radix sort
+- non-comparative integer sorting algorithm.
+    + Data structure: Array
+    + Worst-case performance: O((n+b) * logb(k))
+    + Average performance: O(d*(n+b)) time where b is the base for representing numbers
+    + Worst-case space complexity: О(w+N)

 Note:
 - Counting sort: buckets hold only a single value
 - Bucket sort: buckets hold a range of values